johngage/critical-infrastructure/content/RISE/index.md

 # Materials relating to RISE
-- New infrastructure initiative, combining many departments and institutes
+- New infrastructure initiative, supporting many departments, institutes, and initiatives
 - Description of goals
-- This is showing the uploaded PDF from Prof. Soga
 -   Create new Center for Resilient Infrastructure
+-   Rebuild the research link between Berkeley faculty and physical management of Berkeley and Richmond Field Station infrastructure
+-   Develop an international, inter-university research consortium focused on the cyberphysical interaction
 -   {{% staticref "uploads/RISE initiative.pdf" %}}
--   Download goals {{% /staticref %}}
+-   Statement of Goals {{% /staticref %}}
 ## Berkeley Centers of Infrastructure Resiliency Research
  |Berkeley Centers of Infrastructure Resiliency Research | URL | Funding | Emphasis |
 | ---------------- | --- | ------- | -------- |